Dean of the Graduate School

 Professor of dietetics

 Carol Shanklin, dean of K-State's Graduate School and professor of dietetics, has served the dietetics profession for more than 25 years and has served as mentor to more than 100 graduate students.

-As dean of the Graduate School, Shanklin coordinates all aspects of graduate education at K-State, including recruitment and retention of graduate students, recruitment and professional development activities, promotes graduate and professional education, and coordinates professional development and the Summer Undergraduate Research Program.
+As dean of the Graduate School, Shanklin coordinates all aspects of graduate education at K-State, including recruitment and retention of graduate students, professional development activities, promoting graduate and professional education, facilitating program quality, and advocating for graduate students.
 She represents the Graduate School on numerous university committees and task forces.
 She also continues to mentor graduate students and supports K-State's Graduate Student Council as co-adviser.
-She currently serves as Chair of the Great Plains IDEA Graduate Deans and cabinet representative, Member of the Council of Graduate Schools Research and Information Services Committee, and past chair of the Kansas Graduate Deans Council.
+She currently serves on the Board of Directors of the Council of Graduate Schools.

 Since joining K-State in 1990, Shanklin has taught master's and doctoral courses in food service and hospitality management and has mentored many graduate students.
 She was named dean of the Graduate School in January 2009.

 She was named one of eight recipients of the American Dietetic Association's 2001 Medallion national award for her research, leadership, advancement of the profession and commitment to dietetic education.
 Shanklin was selected for the University of Delaware's Michael D. Olsen Research Award in recognition of her research and mentoring of graduate students in 2004.
 In January 2009 she received the Founder's Award for her leadership and contributions to the creation of knowledge and development.
-She was selected to receive the 2015 Excellence in Research Practice by the Academy of Nutrition and Dietetics.
+She was selected to receive the 2015 Excellence in Research Practice for Dietetic Research Award by the Academy of Nutrition and Dietetics.
 Ingram's Kansas Business Magazine named her as one of their 2017 Icons of Education.
 She was awarded the Flinchbaugh Family Wildcat Pride Award from Kansas State University Alumni Association in 2018 for her support of outreach efforts worldwide in collaboration with the Association.

 Shanklin received her bachelor's degree in home economics education from the University of Tennessee at Martin.
 She received both her master's degree and doctorate from the University of Tennessee, Knoxville, in home economics and food systems administration.